jedrazb/python-neural-network/README.md

-# MLP neural network implemented using numpy
+# MLP neural network library implemented using numpy

 This is a simple implementation of multilayer perceptron (feedforward) neural network.
-The netowrk is implemented using numpy in python.
+The network is implemented using numpy in python.

 ## General